petesteamster/capstone/README.md

 </p>

 ### *Step 4*
-  In this step, the regression prediction replaced the missing value in *Rain*.
-Also, the mean impute in *Customers* has been set back to *Missing*.
-Note that *Temperature* was left alone.
-A regresson is run the imputes a new value for the missing value in *Customers*.
+  In this step, the regression prediction replaced the missing value in *Customers*.
+Also, the mean impute in *Temperature* has been set back to *Missing*.
+Note that *Rain* was left alone.
+A regresson is run the imputes a new value for the missing value in *Temperature*.
 This is shown in step 4.
 <p align="left">
   <img src="https://github.com/petesteamster/capstone/blob/master/missing_data04_B.png" height="300" width="300">
 </p>